- You are here:

 - Poaching is an ongoing problem

-- Very limited roads and 4x4 is essential
+- Very limited roads and 4x4 vehicles are essential

 - Very little wildlife and animals are skittish